 Delta T 50° and Delta T 60° - What's the Difference?

-Delta T, also written ΔT, represents the difference between two temperatures - e.g. between a radiator and a room
+Delta T, also written Δt, represents the difference between two temperatures - e.g. between a radiator and a room, and is used as a means of stating a room's heating requirement, and radiator output.

 So, when comparing radiator outputs and prices be sure to check which ΔT is being quoted.
 You can use the following table to compare radiator outputs: